4Players/odin-unreal-wwise-adapter/Readme.md

 To provide Unreal with the correct Wwise Event you need to add an Audio Input Plugin Source to your Soundbank.
 An example of this can be found in the [sample project](https://github.com/4Players/odin-unreal-wwise).
 To achieve this, you can follow these steps:

-- In the `Audio` tab of the Project Explorer right-click on the wanted work unit of the `Actor-Mixer-Hierarchy` and add a `New Child->Audio Input`.
+- In the `Audio` tab of the Wwise Project Explorer right-click on the wanted work unit of the `Containers` and add a `New Child->Audio Input`.
 - Make adjustments to it like needed in your project.
-- Make sure to go to the `Conversion` tab in the Contents Editor and set the Conversion to `Factory Conversion Settings->PCM->PCM as Input` by clicking on the `>>` button.
+- Make sure to go to the `Conversion` tab in the Contents Editor and set the Conversion to `Factory Conversion Settings->PCM->PCM as Input`.
 - Right-click the newly created source and add a `New Event->Play` to it.
 - If you have no Soundbank yet, create one.
 - Lastly you need to add that event to the Soundbank by dragging it from the `Events` tab in the Project Explorer to the Soundbank's Content Editor.